-Booked Elevation Capacity reallocated to a new customer under this clause 111, is not considered a ‘new’ booking.
+Booked Elevation Capacity reallocated to a new customer under this clause 17, is not considered a ‘new’ booking.

-Booked Elevation Capacity transferred from another Load Port under clause 12, or from another Elevation Period at the same Load Port, by a customer is not considered a ‘new’ booking.
+Booked Elevation Capacity transferred from another Load Port under clause 8, or from another Elevation Period at the Newcastle Port Terminal, by a customer is not considered a ‘new’ booking.

 Request for a change to Load Port and/or Confirmed Elevation Period